 The differential and PPP trajectory files have, by design, different file extensions.
 This allows both differential and PPP trajectories to be processed within the same project without overwriting each other.
 If both types of solutions have been processed, you can control which type of solution is loaded through the GNSS Solution and PPP Solution options.

 3.6.9.3 LC Solution (Loosely Coupled)

-Loads the loosely coupled solution.
+Loads either the filtered or smoothed loosely coupled solution.

 Loosely coupled processing is not supported in Inertial Explorer Xpress, GrafNav or GrafNav Static.

 3.6.9.4 TC Solution (Tightly Coupled)